-Graduate fieldwork (MSW internship, MFT traineeship, PsyD practicum, etc) for both Seneca employees and those unaffiliated with Seneca is available throughout our programs in Northern, Central and Southern California, as well as our programs in Washington state.
+Graduate fieldwork (MSW internship, MFT traineeship, PsyD practicum, etc.) for both Seneca employees and those unaffiliated with Seneca is available throughout our programs in Northern, Central, and Southern California, as well as our programs in Washington state.
 There are also a number of undergraduate internships available in Southern California.
-For more information about these opportunities, including application process, please visit the links below.
+For more information about these opportunities, including the application process, please visit the links below.

-Earn Your MSW While Working at Seneca: Seneca MSW @ USC
+Earn Your MSW or MFT While Working at Seneca

 For questions about Seneca’s embedded graduate programs, please contact Seneca’s Graduate Program Manager at [email protected].
 Please note that admission to one of our partner universities does not guarantee a spot in the embedded program, and participation in the embedded programs does not guarantee employment as a clinician or teacher upon completion of the program.